 Nationals of some countries are exempt from the requirement of obtaining an entry visa to Armenia.
 A list of these counties is posted here.
 Once you are in Armenia, AUA will assist you in renewing your visa.

-For more information about the requirements for your country of citizenship please visit Armenia’s Foreign Ministry website at http://mfa.am/en/visa/
+For more information about the requirements for your country of citizenship please visit Armenia’s Foreign Ministry website's visa page.

-AUA will offer deferred admissions for length of service to male students who have been admitted to AUA and are then called to serve in the military.
+If you are admitted to AUA and then called to serve in the military, AUA will provide you with the option to defer your admission for two years.
 Admitted male students who sign a contract with AUA at the time of admissions can ensure that their annual tuition is fixed at the contract rate.
 This ensures that tuition does not increase during their studies.

 According to the Law of the Republic of Armenia on Military Service and the Status of Military Serviceman, universities do not provide military deferment to admitted students.
 If you are interested in obtaining military deferment, please check with the Ministry of Education and Science for spots allocated to students who have considerable achievements in the fields of education, science, arts, sports, and/or culture and the Ministry of Defense for more information about “Ես եմ (Es em)” and “Պատիվ ունեմ (Pativ Unem)” programs.